hipposareevil/auto_backup/README.md

 # zsh theme

 If you're using zsh and [oh-my-zsh](https://ohmyz.sh/), you can add the [zsh snippet](https://github.com/hipposareevil/auto_backup/blob/master/zsh/theme-snippet) to your PROMPT.
 You will need unicode enabled `iterm2` for this to look good.
+The thumbs up shows your backups are running, thumbs down means no backups are happening.
+There will be no thumbs when outside a directory being backed up.

 ![zsh example](https://github.com/hipposareevil/auto_backup/blob/master/images/first.entry.png)